satishphale/weather-ts-app/README.md

 # Weather API

-A simple Express + TypeScript REST API to fetch and store weather data.
+A REST API app to fetch and store weather data.

 ## Features
 - Update and Fetch weather info